 There are a number of possible explanations quietly presented in A Daughters Deadly Deception as to why Jennifer took the actions she did.
 The tiger-parenting approach from her parents, especially her father, suffocated her with the level of mounting pressure to achieve overwhelming her.
 This caused self-doubt that she wasn’t good enough and a feeling of being unloved.

 Her love for Daniel Wong.
-An accepting, non-pressured emotional connection to a boy who pushed the boundaries and provided her with excitement and a glimpse of life out with the constraints of her parent’s expectations.
-His connections with unsavoury people gave her an opportunity to be free with an old-fashioned romantic notion of true love.
+An accepting, non-pressured emotional connection to a boy who pushed the boundaries and provided her with excitement and a glimpse of life outwith the constraints of her parent’s expectations.
+His connections with unsavory people gave her an opportunity to be free with an old-fashioned romantic notion of true love.

 In such a chilling and emotive case there are various opinions as to Jennifer Pan’s motivations.
-Barbara Greenberg, an American clinical psychologist believes Jennifer was selfish and manipulative showing behaviour consistent with a sociopath, rather than someone who was depressed and suicidal as she claimed.
-Greenberg believes her behaviour and decisions were not simply because of the culture she grew up in.
-Her behaviour was “calculated, very planned and deliberate” she points out.
+Barbara Greenberg, an American clinical psychologist believes Jennifer was selfish and manipulative showing behavior consistent with a sociopath, rather than someone who was depressed and suicidal as she claimed.
+Greenberg believes her behavior and decisions were not simply because of the culture she grew up in.
+Her behavior was “calculated, very planned and deliberate” she points out.